mattermost/mattermost-load-test-ng/docs/comparison_config.md

 An optional URL to a MM server database dump file to be loaded before running the load-test.
 The file is expected to be gzip compressed.
 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

+## S3BucketDumpURI

+*string*

+An optional URI to an S3 bucket (something like `s3://bucket-name/optional-subdir`) whose contents will be copied to the deployed bucket before running the load-test.
+See [the corresponding setting in the deployer configuration](deployer_config.md#S3BucketDumpURI) to learn more about this value.

 ### NumUsers

 *int*